slashtechno/simple-nas/SETUP_GUIDE.md

 ### 5.2 Enable Tailscale Funnel (Copyparty-only)

-Now that Copyparty is running and bound to `127.0.0.1:3923`, enable Funnel to forward public HTTPS to it:
+Now that Copyparty is running on port 3923, enable Funnel to forward public HTTPS to it:

 ```bash
 sudo tailscale funnel --bg --https=443 http://127.0.0.1:3923